The finish choice with the longest consequences — and the brands worth knowing.

 Brushed nickel — Most forgiving finish.
 Hides water marks well, suits almost every palette.
 Ages gracefully.

 Aged brass & bronze — Living finishes that patina over time.
 Beautiful — but they will change.
 Know this before committing.
+One caution: avoid high-polish brass — despite the price point, it can read as cheap.
+Organic brushed or unlacquered brass is the version worth specifying.

 Gunmetal — The considered dark alternative to matte black.
 More practical, more sophisticated.